MrRobInIT/MrRob1nIT/index.md

 # Hi, I'm MrR0b1nIT,
 *(Mr. Rob in IT)*
-I’m an IT professional with over 20 years of experience in IT infrastructure and cybersecurity.
-This blog is where I share insights on key topics in IT operations.
+I’m an IT professional with two decades of hands-on experience in infrastructure, cybersecurity, and systems administration.
+Throughout my career, I’ve focused on strengthening security, optimizing operations, and turning complex technical problems into practical solutions.
+Here, I share insights, strategies, and lessons learned from the field to help others navigate the evolving IT landscape.

 ✉️ [mrR0b1nIT@pm.me](mailto:mrR0b1nIT@pm.me) | 🔗 [LinkedIn](https://www.linkedin.com/in/robertmoss10/)